AhmedAminIV/KodeKloud_Terraform/Level 1/29-delete-backup-s3/description.md

 # Task: Delete a backup from S3 using Terraform

+A S3 bucket named nautilus-bck-20855 already exists.

+1) Copy the contents of nautilus-bck-20855 S3 bucket to
+/opt/s3-backup/ directory on terraform-client host (the landing host once you load this lab).
+2) Delete the S3 bucket nautilus-bck-20855.

 This folder contains Terraform code to **Delete a backup from S3 using Terraform**.

 ## Files